libertil/eea-cdrtools/README.md

 ## Installation

+Available in PyPI.

-Still not available in PyPI.
-It can be easily installed as a stand alone tool locally using [pipx](https://pypa.github.io/pipx).
+It can be easily installed as a standalone tool locally using [pipx](https://pypa.github.io/pipx).

 First install pipx